Reproductions and Digitization

 Besides paper photocopies, digitized items can be provided in various formats, file types, and image resolutions, and on various delivery media (flash drive, DVD, cloud storage account), according to the user’s needs.
-Consult with Digitization Center or subject specialists for options.
+Contact the LLT Digitization Center or subject specialists for options.

 Photocopy requests are normally completed and ready the same day, depending on the nature of the request.
 Digital scanning and photography requests are normally completed and ready in two to five business days, although some formats can be produced in a shorter period of time.
-For inquiries about your order contact the Digitization Center at telephone number 2615-3652 or 2615-3161.
+For inquiries, write to the LLT Digitization Center at:

 In some cases, the use of personal cameras, mobile phone cameras, or personal scanners may be permitted at the discretion of library staff.
-Please consult with the Research Services Desk staff or the unit staff or subject specialist you are working with about this.
-The use of flash photography is usually not permitted, and users should provide the library with a file of the digital images they produce.
+Refer to the research services desk staff or the subject specialist you are working with about this.
+The use of flash photography is not permitted, and users should provide the library with a file of the digital images they produce.
 There may be a charge for making digital images with your personal equipment.

-Users wishing to bring a major camera or recording equipment into the RBSCL must receive prior permission from AUC’s Office of Communications and Marketing (see AUC website for contact details).
+Users wishing to bring a major camera or recording equipment into the RBSCL must receive prior permission from AUC’s Office of Communications and Marketing.

 In the case of publishing, broadcasting, or quoting from Rare Books and Special Collections Library Materials, the permission to publish request pdf file must be filled and signed by the user, for legal approval from the LLT.
 Charges fees may apply.